DuhaY/App-Reco/README.md

 # App-Reco
-Repository for app recommendation project.
+Repository for app recommendation project that uses RAWG API.